 8. Public Comments

 On 02/25/16, the DOL published a Notice of Proposed Rulemaking (NPRM) in response to the President’s Executive Order 13706.
 (81 FR 9592, Feb.
 25, 2016).
 The NPRM sought public comments regarding this information collection and the Department’s estimated burdens and costs associated with this ICR.
-The Department received XX comments regarding this information collection.

 Historical Public Engagement for Clearances .